anabanami/goodnessGlaciers/Gadi/ISMIP/processing/📚docs/phase_analysis/phase_analysis&batch.md

     summary.txt: A detailed report including simulation parameters and a table of phase shifts and lag distances for every time step.

     1_Signals/: A folder containing plots of the isolated bedrock and surface signals for each time step (signals_t_XXXX.png).
+The surface signal is vertically offset by the reference ice thickness H_0 for clarity.

     2_Cross_Correlation/: A folder containing plots of the cross-correlation function for each time step (correlation_t_XXXX.png).